avlind/adk-2-ae-2-as/README.md

 | Manage AuthN | Configure OAuth Authorization for Agentspace, in order to use OAuth with Agent Engine hosted ADK agent.
 Only needed if ADK agent requires OAuth for its tools/functionality etc. |
 | Register | Register an ADK Agent on Agent Engine with an instance of Agentspace in your GCP Project |
 | Deregister | Deregister an ADK Agent on Agent Engine from an instance of Agentspace in your GCP Project |

+**Baseline IAM Requirements:**

+1. In order to register an agent to Agentspace, the user (of the account for which you are running the agent_manager.py through the Application Default Credentials) trying to register must have the `agents.manage` permission, which is part of the `Discovery Engine Admin` role.

+2. If you use a custom Service Account for Agent Engine, you must have the following baseline permissions to that service account:

+ - `Vertex AI User`
+ - `Storage Admin`
+ - `Service Usage Consumer`
+ - `Cloud Trace Agent` (if tracing is enabled, which is it by default in this project and is the default when deploying with `adk`)
+ - Optional: Any other GCP permission that your Agent's tools may require, such as access to BigQuery or Secret Manager etc.

+>Note that the default service account for Agent Engine is listed as the "AI Platform Reasoning Engine Service Agent" and is a principal with an id of "service-<span style="color:red">PROJECT_NUMBER</span>@gcp-sa-aiplatform-re.iam.gserviceaccount.com" in the case you need to grant it additional permissions for tool calling etc.

+3. In order for Agentspace to interact with your Agent Engine instance, the Agentspace Service Account (service-<span style="color:red">PROJECT_NUMBER</span>@gcp-sa-discoveryengine.iam.gserviceaccount.com) must be granted the following permissions:

+ - `Vertex AI User`

 ## Known Limitations